loyjoy/welcome/documentation/NAVIGATE_WEBSITE.md

 ## 1. What this solution will do for you

-You can use external links in LoyJoy to navigate customers on your website.
+You can use the external link module and text links in LoyJoy to let navigate customers on your website.

 ## 2. What you need for this solution to work